 Do you have any fundamental health circumstances?

 To be safe, choose socks with the smallest amount of required compression to provide sufficient results.
-After all, as you don’t want to go overboard on the compression and unenthusiastically make worse flow.
+You don’t want to go overboard on the compression and, unenthusiastically, worsen flow.
+In addition to asking these questions, there are several fundamental aspects you need to consider before making a purchase.

 Material